iamkirankumaryadav/Library/Data Science/Outliers.md

 - Clustering methods help us to visualize the distribution of data and outliers.
 - Relationships between **features** can be represented via clustering.
-- It focus on finding **neighbors** by **density**.
+- It focus on finding the **neighbors** of the data points by **density**.
-- Outlier lies in no cluster region, it's separate from every other data point cluster region.
+- Outlier lies in no cluster region, it's separate from every other data points in the cluster region.

 <h3 name="summary">4.
 Five Number Summary</h3>